hendrikgit/nwn_sqlite/readme.md

 ![creaturepalcus.sqlite3 database view in gui](screenshots/creaturepalcus.png)

+## Download binaries
+Binaries are available for download on the [releases](https://github.com/hendrikgit/nwn_palcus/releases/latest) page.

 ## What exactly does it do?
 It reads the information from a Neverwinter module file contained in the *creaturepalcus.itp*.
 Some additional information about factions (*repute.fac*), so that the resulting table can be filtered by Hostile, Commoner and so on.
 More details for each creature are added from their *\*.utc* files, like hitpoints, classes and levels.